The Rev. James Martin, S.J., is a Jesuit priest, author and editor at large at America, The National Catholic Review.

-James Martin was born in Plymouth Meeting, Pa., and was graduated from the University of Pennsylvania's Wharton School of Business in 1982, where he received his bachelor's degree in economics (B.S.
+James Martin was born in Plymouth Meeting, Pa., and graduated from the University of Pennsylvania's Wharton School of Business in 1982, where he received his bachelor's degree in economics (B.S.
 Econ.) with a concentration in finance.
 After working for six years in corporate finance with General Electric in New York City and Stamford, Ct., he entered the Society of Jesus (the Jesuits) in 1988.

-Father Martin is the author of several award-winning books.
-His most recent book is Between Heaven and Mirth: Why Joy, Humor and Laughter are at the Heart of the Spiritual Life, (HarperOne, 2011), which was named as one of “Best Books” of 2011 by Publishers Weekly.
-In February his e-book Together on Retreat : Meeting Jesus in Prayer, will be published by HarperOne.
-In 2013, he published an "e-retreat" called "Together on Retreat : Meeting Jesus in Prayer," which uses the technology of the e-reader to lead readers on a guided retreat.
+Father Martin is the author of several books.
+His most recent book is Jesus: A Pilgrimage (HarperOne), a New York Times bestseller and the winner of a Christopher Award, which combines travel narrative, biblical study and spiritual reflections on the life of Christ.
+In 2011, he published Between Heaven and Mirth: Why Joy, Humor and Laughter are at the Heart of the Spiritual Life, (HarperOne), which was named as one of “Best Books” of the year by Publishers Weekly.
+In 2013 HarperOne published an e-book Together on Retreat : Meeting Jesus in Prayer, which uses the technology of the e-reader to lead readers on a guided retreat.

 Among his other books, The Jesuit Guide to (Almost) Everything: A Spirituality for Real Life (HarperOne, 2010), a New York Times bestseller, was awarded a 2010 Christopher Award, and was also a number one bestseller in Catholic books.
-His memoir My Life with the Saints (Loyola, 2006), which received a 2007 Christopher Award, was named one of the "Best Books" of 2006 by Publishers Weekly, and also received a First Place award from the Catholic Press Association.
+His memoir My Life with the Saints (Loyola, 2006), which received a 2007 Christopher Award, was named one of the "Best Books" of 2006 by Publishers Weekly and also received a First Place award from the Catholic Press Association.
 My Life with the Saints has sold over 120,000 copies and is used in universities, high schools, parishes and book clubs around the world, and was chosen for use in hundreds of U.S. parishes through the Dynamic Catholic Program.
 His book A Jesuit Off-Broadway: Center Stage with Jesus, Judas and Life's Big Questions (Loyola Press, 2007), was named one of Publishers Weekly’s “Best Books” of 2007 and was awarded a First Place award from the Catholic Press Association.